The Canadian Federation of Business and Professional Women

 International Women's Day in Canada

-An inclusive COVID-19 recovery is one where all Canadians can benefit and prosper, including those who are marginalized and those most-impacted.
+All Canadians can benefit and prosper, including those who are marginalized and those most-impacted.

 Learn more…